freqtrade/freqtrade/README.md

 Coding is not a necessity to contribute - maybe start with improving our documentation?
 Issues labeled [good first issue](https://github.com/freqtrade/freqtrade/labels/good%20first%20issue) can be good first contributions, and will help get you familiar with the codebase.

-**Note** before starting any major new feature work, *please open an issue describing what you are planning to do* or talk to us on [Slack](https://join.slack.com/t/highfrequencybot/shared_invite/enQtNjU5ODcwNjI1MDU3LTU1MTgxMjkzNmYxNWE1MDEzYzQ3YmU4N2MwZjUyNjJjODRkMDVkNjg4YTAyZGYzYzlhOTZiMTE4ZjQ4YzM0OGE).
+**Note** before starting any major new feature work, *please open an issue describing what you are planning to do* or talk to us on [discord](https://discord.gg/MA9v74M) or [Slack](https://join.slack.com/t/highfrequencybot/shared_invite/zt-jaut7r4m-Y17k4x5mcQES9a9swKuxbg).
 This will ensure that interested parties can give valuable feedback on the feature, and let others know that you are working on it.

 **Important:** Always create your PR against the `develop` branch, not `stable`.